ENCODE-DCC/mirna-seq-pipeline/docs/reference.md

 Cromwell will store outputs for each task under directory cromwell-executions/[WORKFLOW_ID]/call-[TASK_NAME]/shard-[IDX].
 For all tasks [IDX] means a zero-based index for each replicate.
 Most humans find the Cromwell output structure unwieldy and confusing.
 If you are like most humans, see [the next section](reference.md#cromwell-output-organizer)

-#### Cromwell output organizer
+#### croo

-To make the experience of looking at the outputs we recommend using [the cromwell output organizer](https://github.com/ENCODE-DCC/cromwell_output_organizer).
+To make the experience of looking at the outputs we recommend using [the cromwell output organizer](https://github.com/ENCODE-DCC/croo).
 The output definition file (`output_definition.json`) that the output organizer requires is provided as a part of this github repo.

 #### Task Cutadapt